Apple Granny Smith

 Deer Resistance: Low.
 Like all fruit trees, Granny Smith is highly attractive to deer.
 They will browse the foliage and the fruit.

 Pollination: Granny Smith Apple trees are partially self-fertile, meaning they can produce fruit with their own pollen.
 However, cross-pollination with another apple variety can increase fruit set and yield.
 Planting another apple tree nearby, preferably a different variety that blooms at the same time, can improve pollination and fruit production.
-The best partners are Fuji, Gala, Red Delicious, or a White Flowered Crabapple.
+The best partners are Fuji, Gala, Red Delicious, or a Callaway Crabapple.

 Harvesting: Granny Smith Apples typically ripen in the fall, usually from late September to mid-October, depending on the growing region.
 The fruit is ready for harvest when it reaches its characteristic green color and can be easily removed from the tree with a gentle twist.
 Apples should be handled carefully to avoid bruising and stored in a cool, humid environment to maintain their quality and crispness.